GSchoemanAxway/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 * Source code which is developer-friendly​.
 * Designed for improved DevOps capability.

-{{< alert title="Note" color="primary" >}}NOTE: The YAML configuration capability is released as a technical preview version which is still undergoing final testing before its official release.
+**NOTE:** The YAML configuration capability is released as a technical preview version which is still undergoing final testing before its official release.
 The feature, its software and all related content are provided on an “as is” and “as available” basis.
 Axway does not give any warranties, whether express or implied, as to the suitability or usability of the feature, its software or any of its content.

-The XML configuration store is still supported and and is enabled as the primary configuration format.{{< /alert >}}
+The XML configuration store is still supported and is enabled as the primary configuration format.

 We strongly encourage our customers to take a look and explore the possibilities of the new configuration format, and provide feedback to us on this experience.
 To learn more, see [Axway API Management: DevOps friendly configuration capability](https://community.axway.com/s/article/Axway-API-Management-Upcoming-DevOps-friendly-capability).